kajetana/imageGenerationWithDiffusionModels.jl/README.md

 ├─ test.jl
 ```

-Inside your `folder` install the package using the Julia REPL:
+Inside your `folder` install this package using the Julia REPL:

 ```
 julia> using Pkg